emf-creaf/Rcentury/README.md

 4. Schedule file, with extension ‘.sch’, which details the timing and sequence of all events in the simulation.

+All these files must exist in the same folder.

 Editing each of these input files individually is an extremely tedious and challenging task, particularly when our goal is to apply the CENTURY model to a large number of different sites, and/or under a variety of